 The success of Ada FAC depends on the collaborative partnerships we build together.
 From working with homeowners on a local scale, to adhering to FAC principles by building larger community partnerships, we are committed to keeping communities within Ada County’s WUI a safe place to live.

 What can I do?

 The first step toward building a Fire Adapted Community is education.
 Read more about ADAFAC in the homeowner, business and government sections to see which specific actions you can take that will help prepare you for a wildfire.
-Then take action to help protect you, your family and the community from the real threat of wildfire.
+Then take action to make you, your family and your community safer from the real threat of wildfire.